 No fixed pricing is available so if you’re interested in their services, use the contact form for any business inquiries with a few details of what your needs are.

 Social Mention is a free social media search engine that aggregates user-generated content from across the social media.
 The tool collects data from platforms such as Reddit, Flickr, or Google News

-Following the information from their website, the tool monitors 100+ social media properties.
+Following the information from their website, the platform monitors 100+ social media properties.
 You don’t need to set up an account to start monitoring a topic or your brand, which is pretty cool, but you also won’t be able to save your results for the future.

 Still, considering it’s a free tool it provides valuable information for those just starting with social media monitoring.

 As you can see on the image above, the sentiment is one of the provided metrics that shows exactly how many positive, negative or neutral mentions of a given keyword were collected.
 On top of that, all mentions are accordingly marked with green, red or grey dots.